Arunkumarvallal/Arunkumarvallal/README.md

 ## [Portfolio](https://arunkumarvallal.github.io/)🤴

-I am an <q>Augmented Reality enthusiast</q> | Virtual Reality enthusiast | Mixed Reality enthusiast (🥽) & an open-source advocate.
+I am an <q><i>Augmented Reality enthusiast</i></q> | Virtual Reality enthusiast | Mixed Reality enthusiast (🥽) & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 I love working in emerging technologies like Extended Reality.
 I develop Augmented Reality applications with the help of ARFoundation, Vuforia SDK, and ARCore SDK in unity.
 I contribute to upcoming technologies like Extended Reality. <br>
 	My approach to problems is constructive and streamlined.
 Passionate about working in extended reality applications.
 Skilled in Photoshop, Premiere Pro, and After effects.
 I design 3d models with the help of blender application.
 I love working with open-source software.

 ## Languages and Tools 🔧